syke99/waggy/README.md

 is available in WAGI) to provide a seamless experience whenever switching between writing regular HTTP request handlers and WAGI HTTP request handlers.

-How do I use go-c2dmc?
+How do I use Waggy?
 ====

 ### Installing